Houmaneskandani/CS-166-Project/README.md

  > • Find total number of passengers with a given status: For a given flight and passenger status, return the number of passengers with the given status.

+      To implement this requirement, we ask the user to provide a flight number and passenger status (W, C, R).
+We perform the following validation:

+      - To validate the flight number, we check if there is any record in the Flight table with the inputted flight number.
+If there is not such record then we ask for a new flight number otherwise we continue.

+      - We ask the user to input W to select waitlisted passengers, C  to select confirmed passengers, and R for reserved passengers

+      - To validate the passenger status, we check whether the input is W, C, or R. If it is none of them, we ask the user to enter a valid choice

+      After all inputs is validate, we perform a SELECT query that counts the number of reservation records that have the inputted flight number and passenger status in their fid and status fields respectively